jiteshm17/email-triaging/README.md

 # Email Triaging

 Fetches recent emails from Gmail and tags each with a category using a local LLM (Ollama).
-Optionally applies the category as a Gmail label and marks messages as read.
+Applies the category as a Gmail label

 ## What it does

 1. **Fetch** – Connects to Gmail (OAuth), lists recent messages in the inbox, and downloads each message’s headers and body.
 2. **Tag** – Sends subject + body to Ollama (OpenAI-compatible API) and gets a single category and short reason per email.
 3. **Save** – Writes a raw CSV of fetched emails and a tagged CSV with `category` and `reason`.
-4. **Apply (optional)** – For each tagged email, adds the category as a Gmail label and marks the message as read (same idea as an n8n “Add label → Mark as read” flow).
+4. **Apply** – For each tagged email, adds the category as a Gmail label

 ## Setup